SELECT * statement returns all columns from the provided table in the result set. The given query will fetch all columns and records (rows) from the

 WHERE clause to match a specified pattern.
 The given query will match any movie that begins with

 LIKE operator pattern to match any single unspecified character.
 The given query will match any movie which begins with a single character, followed by

 LIKE operator pattern to match zero or more unspecified character(s).
 The given query will match any movie that begins with

 The, followed by zero or more of any characters.

-Column values in SQL records can be
+Column values can be

 NULL, or have no value.
 These records can be matched (or not matched) using the